Email Processing in Lua

 ctx.modifier.change_header_field("Subject", "New value")

--- Schedule repacking messages to an archive with a password
+-- Schedule repacking messages to a password-protected archive

 ctx.modifier.repack()

--- Return verdict via the milter protocol (table MilterResult)
+-- Return a verdict via the milter protocol (MilterResult) table)

 -- and apply all pending changes of the message